A discussion with Energy Transition Weekly editor Laurence Walker

 Can you tell me a bit about the newsletter and what your role in it has been?

-We draw some of the most interesting, most relevant stories from the news wire over the week.
+We draw some of the most interesting, most relevant stories from the real-time news wire over the week.
 Obviously, sometimes we need to update stuff or maybe merge stories, and sometimes there's some new stories as well, which we'll add specifically on the day.

 We also have some dedicated market reports, for example we have pages on carbon markets, PPA markets and GO markets.
 And each week, we will have a comment on those markets, the main developments over the past week or and looking at what's likely to be in store for the coming week, or the near future.